giellalt/lang-gle/gle.md

 **RULE: msyn-adj-gender** to change Masculine adjective to Feminine if it modifies a feminine noun !!IT WORKS!!

-**RULE: msyn-adj-masc-gender** to correct Feminine adjectives to Masculine if the noun is masculine Adj Fem Com Sg Len
+**RULE: msyn-adj-masc-gender** to correct Feminine adjectives to Masculine if the noun is masculine

 ### Prepositions and pronouns fused